 Accreditation.
 The Department's revised request does not include funding for accreditation expenses.
-The Department indicates that it had been in consultation with the Council on Accreditation and has received an initial assessment of the steps necessary to receive accreditation; however, it did not spend \$0.5 million appropriated for FY 2012 for these activities and intended to identify an alternative funding source.
-The Department indicates that it will attempt to identify an alternate funding source for accreditation with the Budget Office.
-Legislation passed by the 2011 Assembly required the Department to submit an accreditation plan to the Governor, the Speaker of the House of Representatives, the President of the Senate, the Chairperson of the House Committee on Health, Education, and Welfare, the Chairperson of the Senate Committee on Health and Human Services, the Chairpersons of the House and Senate Finance Committees, and the Chairpersons of the House and Senate Finance Committees, and the Chairpersons of the House and Senate than July 1, 2012.
-The Department submitted a plan but does not have plans to move forward with accreditation.
-The Governor does not include funding for accreditation expenses.
+The Department indicated that it had been in consultation with the Council on Accreditation and has received an initial assessment of the steps necessary to receive accreditation; however, it did not spend \$0.5 million appropriated for FY 2012 for these activities and intended to identify an alternative funding source.
+The Department indicated that it will attempt to identify an alternate funding source for accreditation with the Budget Office.
+Legislation passed by the 2011 Assembly required the Department to submit an accreditation plan to the Governor, the Speaker of the House of Representatives, the President of the Senate, the Chairperson of the House Committee on Health,

+Education, and Welfare, the Chairperson of the Senate Committee on Health and Human Services, the Chairpersons of the House and Senate Finance Committees, and the Chairpersons of the House and Senate Judiciary Committees no later than July 1, 2012.
+The Department submitted a plan but does not intend to move forward with accreditation.
+The Governor did not include funding for accreditation expenses.
+The Assembly concurred.

 All Other Operations.
-The Department requests \$0.5 million more than enacted, primarily from federal funds and \$47,278 less from general revenues, for all other operations.
+The Department requested \$0.5 million more than enacted, primarily from federal funds and \$47,278 less from general revenues, for all other operations.
 This primarily represents increases for mileage and a consulting contract associated with applying for grants and processing Title IV-E waiver data.
 The adjustment is the result of revised spending projections based on actual experiences for the past two years for contracted financial services, security, staff training and rental and lease costs of buildings and vehicles.
-The Governor recommends \$0.1 million less than requested including \$0.2 million less from general revenues primarily to reflect a reduction in mileage expenses.
+The Governor recommended \$0.1 million less than requested including \$0.2 million less from general revenues, primarily to reflect a reduction in mileage expenses.
+The Assembly concurred.

 Capital.
-The Department requests the enacted level of funding from Rhode Island Capital Plan funds, consistent with the approved capital plan and includes funding for improvements to the Rhode Island Training School.
-The Governor recommends \$0.4 million more than enacted to reflect Rhode Island Capital Plan funds from FY 2013 carrying over to the current fiscal year.
+The Department requested the enacted level of funding from Rhode Island Capital Plan funds, consistent with the approved capital plan and included funding for improvements to the Rhode Island Training School.
+The Governor recommended \$0.4 million more than enacted to reflect Rhode Island Capital Plan funds from FY 2013 carrying over to the current fiscal year.
+The Assembly shifted \$0.7 million from Rhode Island Capital Plan funds to FY 2015 to reflect project delays and reduced funding for group home upgrades by \$0.2 million.
 Specific project information is included in the Capital Budget section of this report.